The First Public Charter School Guided by the Principles of Waldorf Education in the United States

 In July 2007 Yuba River Charter School joined with five other charter schools in Nevada County to form a county-wide benefit charter authorized by the Nevada County Office of Education and Nevada County Superintendent of Schools.
 This collaboration has allowed the schools to purchase business services together and form a JPA for special education purposes.
 It also allowed YRCS to become a non-profit public benefit corporation which entitles the school to apply for many grants and funding opportunities that benefit only non- profit organizations.
 In June 2008, YRCS was approved by the State Allocation Board for a grant of $8.5 million to build a new school facility.

-In July 2011 we moved to downtown Nevada City into a 1930s school building that formerly housed the Nevada City Elementary School.
-This is the first actual school building that YRCS has occupied and being a part of the Nevada City community brings new opportunities for the school.
-We are very excited to be at this location for a few years as we complete the construction of our new school facility on Rough & Ready Hwy in Grass Valley.
+In July 2011 we moved to downtown Nevada City into a 1930’s school building that formerly housed the Nevada City Elementary School.
+This is the first actual school building that YRCS has occupied and being a part of the Nevada City community has brought new opportunities to the school.
+Construction has started on our new facility which is located off Rough & Ready Hwy. and Adam Avenue in Grass Valley, just 1.5 miles from downtown Grass Valley.
+We plan occupying the new facility for the opening of the 2018-19 school year.

 Yuba River Charter School endeavors to develop free human beings who, of themselves, are able to impart meaning and direction to their lives.
 We are a community of teachers and families uniting to inspire a love of life and learning for the whole child to serve the whole world.